samco-sdk/Python-SDK/README.md

 ### Prerequisites

-Python 2.x or 3.x setup.
+Python 3.x setup.
 You can verify the version installed using

 ```
 python --version
 ```
+- Tested with Python 3.11.9

 You can verify the Pip version installed using
 ```